Akirathan/git_sharp/README.md

 ### Index
 Index is the most important data structure.
 It keeps track of every file in working directory.
-Note that the files that there may be untracked files in working directory that are not contained in index.
+Note that there may be untracked files in working directory that are not contained in index.
 Index is one file and static `Index` class reads the whole file when necessary and in the end of the program writes changes into this file.